 Now, it’s true that she’s rode the spiny back of an elephant and kissed his hairy knee, had an angry camel spit in her eye at the thought of carrying her across the sizzling sands, and flew on the gyrating back of an ostrich.
 She’s also been chased by a bear, stalked by a panthera, and tethered by her boot to a rabid raccoon.
 She’s served in an unpopular war, tagged the great right toe of those being placed in body bags, and lived so far back in the woods, that only the deer spoke her name.

-Jerilee has also been the wife of a millionaire, a major television network editor, and for the last twenty plus years, the wife of a farmer who is no longer on a farm.
+Jerilee has also been the wife of a millionaire, a major television network editor, and a farmer.
 She’s additionally been homeless, a single mom, conned by a notorious conman, and fled for her life more than once.
 She raised five children, two being her own, and three of another’s.

-These days, in Jerilee's real tame and somewhat saner life, she’s a published freelance author, Internet junkie, part Cajun traiteuse, Cajun music and history preservationist, daughter, wife, mother, and grandmother.
-She lives with the sun on her back underneath the tender breezes only found beneath giant old growth oak trees dripping with Spanish moss, where she sits and writes beside the pool, still talking to squirrels and birds who stop by to remind her of all that is important.
+These days, in Jerilee's real tame and somewhat saner life, she’s a published freelance author, Internet junkie, part Cajun traiteuse, Cajun music and Louisiana history preservationist, daughter, mother, grandmother, and great-grandmother.
+She lives with the sun on her back underneath the tender breezes only found beneath giant old growth oak trees dripping with Spanish moss, where she sits and writes, still talking to squirrels and birds who stop by to remind her of all that is important.

-Here at Eye on Life Magazine, she will be sharing the wild and beautiful bounty of knowledge that she was privileged to learn from generations of master gardeners, just so she could share that with others, as well as contributing to other sections of the magazine.
+Here at Eye on Life Magazine, she shares the wild and beautiful bounty of knowledge that she was privileged to learn from generations of master gardeners, expert liberal arts teachers, and living a full life.